EU Deforestation Regulation (EUDR)

 Implementation dates

-However, the European Commission is likely to delay the implementation date by a year due to pressure being received from governments and companies who are requesting additional time to prepare.
+The implementation date for EUDR has been extended to December 2025 due to pressure being received from governments and companies who are requesting additional time to prepare.

 Weavabel's commitment